Chakhriya-c/Money_Manager/README.md

 # About this program

-You can read about this program in User manual.pdf (TH version)
+You can read about this program in About this program.md (TH version)

 # Program Features